tomokisun/tomokisun/README.md

 # tomokisun

-(Born in 2002) I started my career as a software engineer in 2018, working on app development in contract companies and startups.
+I started my career as a software engineer in 2018, working on app development in contract companies and startups.

 Joined CAMPFIRE Inc. in 2019 as a lead engineer for the CAMPFIRE app, responsible for backend/iOS/Android development.
 Retired in July 2022.